-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 Doctors and nurses snatch aprons, gloves and goggles off the cart outside to swaddle themselves.

 It’s about 25 meters (yards) away — a quick left, through two sets of double doors, past the break room and the workstation.
-Moving the 60-year-old man ultimately requires 14 medical workers, 45 minutes of preparation — including hooking him up to a portable oxygen generator that later must be disinfected.
+Moving the 60-year-old man ultimately requires 14 medical workers and 45 minutes of preparation — including hooking him up to a portable oxygen generator that later must be disinfected.

 They start moving the bed at 10:40 a.m.
 It takes 15 minutes to maneuver him into position in Room 6.
-Sweat darkens the back Reynier’s pale blue scrubs.
+Sweat darkens the back of Reynier’s pale blue scrubs.

 A cleaning crew storms Room 12, filling it with the smell of bleach: One bed is now free.

 It is 1:30 p.m. and many of the nurses are in the windowless breakroom.
 The doctors have converged on Room 9, just outside.
-The 54-year-old man was conscious in the morning, but his oxygen levels are dropping, and it’s time to sedate and intubate him.
+The 54-year-old man was conscious in the morning, but his oxygen levels are dropping and it’s time to sedate and intubate him.

 Again, doctors and nurses converge, three people inside and three outside Room 9 to fetch tubing, scissors, bandages.
 The doctors replace an IV in the man’s right arm and gently cover his torso with the sheet when they’re done, an hour later.
 Now, all but four of the 16 coronavirus patients are in artificial comas.